kaziaminulislam/kaziaminulislam.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am Kazi Aminul Islam.
 I am currently a PhD Student in Old Dominion University, My research is focused on applied deep learning.
-I am an enthusiastic machine learning researcher.
+I work on seagrass detection project which is funded by NASA.
+Here, we develop a deep learning based seagrass detection tool which can effectively detect and quantify seagrass in all over the world.

 I like travelling, watching movies, reading books, musical concert, etc.